NESCent/popgenInfo/README.md

 # Population Genetics in R | Resources for users and developers

-Executable vignettes for population genetics workflows in R
+This site provides resoruces for condcuting population gentics analysese in R using exisiting Packages.